What is Age-Related Macular Degeneration (AMD)?

 Furthermore, there are things you can do to reduce your risk and potentially slow the progression once you’ve been diagnosed.
 We recommend you adopt a healthy lifestyle, which includes no smoking, exercising regularly, adopting a diet rich in green, leafy vegetables and fish, and ensuring blood pressure and cholesterol are under control.

-The team at Low Vision Of Colorado will provide you with all the tools and devices to maximize any vision you have left.
+The team at Low Vision Of Nebraska will provide you with all the tools and devices to maximize any vision you have left.
 Early and prompt intervention with a trusted eye professional is your key to success.

 Can Nutritional Changes Slow the Progression of Macular Degeneration?